 Applications being accepted July 15th – October 15th

 Full-time & Part-time options now available

 The RN to BSN Completion Program at Darton State College is approved by the Georgia Board of Nursing.
 The RN to BSN program has been approved for initial accreditation by the Accreditation Commission for Education in Nursing, Inc. (ACEN).
 Information regarding nursing programs may be obtained by contacting the ACEN at 3343 Peachtree Road, NE, Suite 850, Atlanta, Georgia 30326, (404) 975-5000 FAX (404) 975-5020.

 The RN to BSN Completion program is a three semester online/hybrid program planned to expand on the Associate degree curriculum preparing the BSN graduate for roles across the life continuum to include leadership, health promotion, disease prevention, community health, and research.
-Student attendance will be required for testing and clinical requirements.
+Student attendance will be required for testing, clinical requirements, and for a mandatory orientation session the first semester of the program.
 Graduates of the RN to BSN Completion program will have already successfully completed the NCLEX and obtained state licensure within the first semester of BSN coursework.